 - Spring: Early January to late May

 - Advising Tips: Most IFSA Butler programs require a faculty reference but not all, depending on the university partner.
 Contact a program adviser for specific program requirements.
 The Early Start program is not covered by Scripps.
 Courses in English are primarily limited to first year courses.
-A few many have openings at the second year level.
+A few classes at the second year level may have openings.
 The credit system at Irish universities varies from the US and students typically take 5-7 courses per semester to equal 15 semester units or 3.75 courses at Scripps.
 Because most classes carry .5 Scripps credit, students must obtain permission from the corresponding department at Scripps, to combine two courses from the same department in order to fulfill a major or minor requirement.

 - Visa Information: After acceptance, your program will provide you with specifics about the visa required.
 The embassy site will have information on visa requirements for planning purposes.